Abstractionism: Most Famous Artists

 WASSILY KANDINSKY (1866-1944)

-Wassily Kandinsky was a Russian painter extremely well known for his abstract pieces.
-In 1910, Kandinsky began to create abstract paintings, grouping them into three categories: “impressions”, elaborated from the landscape, “compositions”, created through a thoughtful action of construction of the painting's elements, and “improvisations”, more immediate, with images that derive from events of an emotional and interior character.
-The compositions were considered by Kandinsky as the main declarations of his artistic ideas.
-The first composition was in 1910, when he was taking his first steps in abstractionism, and the last in 1939.
+Wassily Kandinsky was a Russian painter extremely known for his abstract pieces.
+In 1910, Kandinsky began to create abstract paintings, grouping them into three categories: “impressions”, elaborated from the landscape, “compositions”, created through a thoughtful construction action of the painting’s elements, and “improvisations”, more immediate, with images that derive from events of an emotional and interior nature.
+The compositions were considered by Kandinsky to be the main statements of his artistic ideas.
+The first composition was in 1910, when he was taking his first steps in abstractionism and the last one in 1939.
 The “Compositions” are like a common thread present in all of Kandinsky's work.
-Unfortunately, the first three compositions were destroyed during World War II and only their photos survive.
+Unfortunately, the first three compositions were destroyed during World War II and only their photographs survive.

 Wassily Kandinsky

-The Swiss artist was known for his works with very particular and personal characteristics.
+The Swiss artist became known for his works with very particular and personal characteristics.
 Paul Klee created pieces with a very intense chromatic variety, from practically monochromatic to polychromatic.
-He used various techniques and materials to produce canvases with geometric shapes, letters, numbers, arrows or even figures of animals.
-Literature exerted a great influence on its themes, surrounded by the mystery and beauty of nature.
+He used various techniques and materials to produce canvases with geometric shapes, letters, numbers, arrows or even animal figures.
+Literature exerted a great influence on its themes surrounded by the mystery and beauty of nature.

 Paul Klee